Aw3ra/matr/README.md

 # Matr Monorepo
-A collection of public projects supporting builders and creatives in the [Solana](https://solana.com/)
+A collection of public projects supporting builders and creatives on [Solana](https://solana.com/).

 ## Apps
 - The Terminal